Deji69/Croupier/README.md

 <img src="./images/croupier-ingame-sapienza-editspin.jpg" title="The external window." width="47%">

-### Roulette Rivals Ruleset
+### Configurable Rulesets

+Built-in support for the following Roulette Rivals tournaments rulesets: **RR12**, **RR11**.
+Also supports **custom** rulesets.

-Spins are generated to comply with the current (as of RR11) standard ruleset of Roulette Rivals tournaments, preventing conditions that are known to be impossible, unbalanced or bugged.
+Spins are generated to comply with the chosen ruleset, preventing unwanted kill conditions or ones that are known to be impossible, unbalanced or bugged.

-_Support for alternative rulesets is WIP._
+_WIP feature, more options are being added._

 ### Stream Friendly